openoakland/openoakland.org/src/projects.md

 The following are official OpenOakland projects that are being actively supported by an existing team.
 If you see something that interests you, there are a couple of ways you can get involved:

 - Join us for our Tuesday [Hack Nights](https://www.meetup.com/OpenOakland/events/) to connect with the project team.
-- Join our [Slack workspace](http://slack.openoakland.org/) and introduce yourself in the project's channel listed in the description.
+- Join our [Slack workspace](https://join.slack.com/t/openoakland/shared_invite/zt-n4d7tx2t-UVIN7a769e4oc9j7PgM3HA) and introduce yourself in the project's channel listed in the description (see our [OpenOakland Slack Guide](https://docs.google.com/document/d/1VWZQ_3ehP5j0IOTY0nJClvQPll3ivSkuAdh5YsOhO_U/edit?usp=sharing) for help).

 <project-filter>
   <div class="project-filter__toolbar"></div>